Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Long-term data analysis

 By continuously recording wastewater levels and flows over a longer period of time, data loggers can help to identify long-term trends and patterns.
-This is important for assessing risks associated with heavy rainfall and developing preventative measures to minimise flooding and pollution.
+This is important for assessing risks associated with heavy rainfall and developing preventative measures to minimize flooding and pollution.
 In addition, this data helps with the correct dimensioning of sewers.

 Platforms that store the raw data are necessary to enable long-term data analysis.
-The measurement data must not be archived for detailed, manual or AI-supported data analyses.
+The measurement data must not be archived for detailed, manual or AI-supported data analysis.
 Only high data quality and long-term data storage enable meaningful analyses.

 Conclusion